Notes on the Geography of Sudan: Nile Corridor

 Mosques are important enough to be built in stone.

-The Blue Nile at Khartoum, flowing from the bottom of the picture up to the top and splitting around Tuti Island.
+The Blue Nile at Khartoum.
+The river, flowing from the bottom of the picture, splits around Tuti Island and then joins the White NIle..
 Khartoum proper is on the left; Khartoum North is on the right; Omdurman is in the distance, beyond Tuti Island.

 A ferry crosses the broad reservoir formed on the White Nile by the Jebel Aulia Dam, upstream from Khartoum but built by and for Egypt.
-The reservoir creates a very welcome cool breeze.
+The water creates a very welcome cool breeze.